tenzir/tenzir/web/blog/tenzir-v4.5/index.md

-- When you deploy a demo node at [app.tenzir.com](https://app.tenzir.com), it now starts up faster, the pre-loaded pipelines come with labels, and have been ported to use the native connector API instead of relying on cURL.
+- When you deploy a demo node at [app.tenzir.com](https://app.tenzir.com), it now starts up faster, the pre-loaded pipelines come with labels, and have been ported to use the native connector API instead of relying on cURL for setup.

 - It is now possible to reference nested records in many operators that wrangle data, such as `select`, `extend`, `put`, and `replace`.

-- The `summarize` operator now behaves more like other data frame processing engine and TODO.
+  The `summarize` operator now yields a result even if it receives no input (assuming there is no grouping with by).
+For example, `summarize num=count(foo)` returns `{"num": 0}` instead of returning nothing.

 - The `import` operator now flushes events to disk automatically before returning, ensuring that they are available immediately for subsequent uses of